100 Fun Things to Do in Chicago

 blue water park| ©curtis locke

-At the Whealan Pool Aquatic Center there is fun for the whole family.
-It's a large pool with slides for all ages and water rides designed for younger children.
+The Whealan Pool Aquatic Center offers fun for the whole family.
+It is a large pool with slides for all ages and water attractions designed for younger children.

-If you don't know how to swim, this site can be the perfect place to learn, thanks to swimming lessons of up to 30 minutes, which are conducted by expert swimmers.
-Also, you should know that there are places to rest and even a food store.
+If you don't know how to swim, this may be the perfect place to learn, thanks to swimming lessons of up to 30 minutes, which are taught by expert swimmers.
+You should also know that the site has places to rest and even a food store.
 Don't you get hungry when you go to the pool?
-I am.
+I do.

 51. Visit the historic home of Frederick C. Robie